arbuh/go-learning/README.md

 # Go learning

-In this repository I collect notes and exersizes to learn Go.
+In this repository I collect notes and exercises to learn Go.

 ## Context: